SSM Meets Video Diffusion Models: Efficient Long-Term Video Generation with Structured State Spaces: Experiments

 \section{Experiments}

-In this section, we conducted a series of experiments demonstrating that incorporating SSMs into diffusion models for video generation effectively captures temporal dependencies, particularly in generating long-term videos (e.g., 256 frames), while maintaining computational efficiency.
-Our experiments across multiple datasets and various settings revealed that, under equivalent memory usage, temporal SSMs outperformed in generating long-term videos.
-These findings suggest that utilizing SSMs in temporal layers is beneficial for constructing video diffusion models capable of long-term video generation under constrained computational resources.
+In this section, we present a series of experiments demonstrating that employing SSMs to capture temporal dependencies in long-duration video generation (e.g., 256 frames) yields higher quality than conventional attention-based models under the same computational constraints (e.g., memory and runtime).
+Notably, across multiple datasets and model sizes, temporal SSMs consistently outperformed in generating long-term videos under equivalent memory and computational time constraints.
+These findings suggest that incorporating SSMs into the temporal layers is advantageous for building long-term video diffusion models with limited computational resources.